-Stop Signs: A stop sign appears when an action needs to be taken by the preparer in order to either continue or before finalizing the cost report.
-They will variously tell the preparer that an action must be taken prior to being able to "Save" information in the current screen, that an edit must be responded to before the report can be finalized, or that a required piece of information is needed on the current screen.
+Stop Signs: A stop sign appears when an action needs to be taken by the preparer to either continue or before finalizing the cost report.
+They will variously tell the preparer that an action must be taken before being able to "Save" information in the current screen, that an edit must be responded to before the report can be finalized, or that a required piece of information is needed on the current screen.